 Monitoring procedures are based on the requirements defined in the Service Level Agreement (SLA).
 The SLA is based on Service Level Objectives (SLO), which represent the state of our Service Level Indicators (SLI).
 Automation and monitoring are the key to tackling the Day 2 responsibilities.

-Day 0/Day 1/Day 2 - stages of software lifecycle
+Fig. 1 Day 0/Day 1/Day 2 - stages of software lifecycle

 In the pre-cloud era, the separation between these phases was distinctly visible, but today, with cloud our everyday reality, things are constantly changing.
-Using the cloud and modern software development practices makes it much easier to handle the ever-changing requirements in the software life cycle.
+Using the cloud and modern software development practices makes it much easier to handle the ever-changing requirements in the software development lifecycle.
 Continuous Integration/Continuous Development methodology enables us to dynamically respond to customer feedback and improve apps in real time without the need to wait for a major release to introduce improvements.

 DevOps practices in cloud-based and cloud-native software help achieve shift left, which means that the steps that traditionally have been left until the very end can now be performed much sooner.
 Among other things, this has led Day 1 and Day 2 to now overlap one another.
 Moreover, the biggest pain point of traditional software development was the transition from Day 1 to Day 2 - the handover from developers to operators.
 Now, DevOps shows how to handle this problem: initiate the processes early and keep them running until the end of the application’s life.
 Last but not least, toolchain is becoming complete, making it possible both to perform Day 1 tasks and to adapt to Day 2 changes.
 The tools used can be modeled to our needs and everyone involved in the process can use the same set of tools.